Skip Navigation

 This process frees you from most of your debts and any legal action taken against you by your creditors should also come to an end.
 In fact, filing for bankruptcy frees you from most or all of your unsecured debts including credit card balances, lines of credit, payday loans and tax debts.
 It also triggers an automatic stay of proceedings, which suspends any legal actions brought against you by your creditors such as wage garnishment.

-If you need to file for personal bankruptcy in Ottawa or Gatineau, trust our licensed insolvency trustees to conduct the process in an appropriate manner.
+If you need to file for personal bankruptcy in Ottawa or Gatineau, trust our licensed insolvency trustees to conduct the process.

 Does Declaring Bankruptcy Erase All Debts?